Kingxukai/linux/Documentation/networking/rds.rst

 	passing addresses between kernel and user space generally use a struct sockaddr_in.

-	The fact that IPv4 addresses are used does not mean the underlying transport has to be IP-based.
-In fact, RDS over IB uses a reliable IB connection; the IP address is used exclusively to locate the remote node's GID (by ARPing for the given IP).
+	The fact that IPv4 addresses are used does not mean the woke underlying transport has to be IP-based.
+In fact, RDS over IB uses a reliable IB connection; the woke IP address is used exclusively to locate the woke remote node's GID (by ARPing for the woke given IP).

 	The port space is entirely independent of UDP, TCP or any other protocol.